:quality(80))

 They take backups seriously

-Daily backups with a recovery plan are essential and are one of the most important benefits of hiring out your IT services.
+Daily data backup and recovery planning are essential and are one of the most important benefits of hiring out your managed IT support.
 No matter how easy it may seem for you to manage your own backups, it’s not as simple as it looks.
-A backup is worthless if the data can’t be restored, and creating useful backups involves more than just saving files to a hard drive.
-You also need to save databases, software applications, and operating systems all in a format that is easily recoverable.
+A backup is worthless if the critical data can’t be restored, and creating useful backups involves more than just saving files to a hard drive.
+It also involves secure data collection, testing restore processes, and preventing data loss, and you also need to save databases, software applications, and operating systems all in a format that is easily recoverable.

 For example, say your website is built on WordPress and all you do is save copies of all your web page content to a hard drive.
 If you lose your site, you’ll have to rebuild it from scratch, starting with all the settings that took you hours to complete in the beginning.
 Then, you’ll need to load the content for every page and blog post you’ve ever published and upload every image individually as you format your pages.